HenryOo262/weather-app-maybe/README.md

 Deployed url : (https://surreal-web-page.vercel.app/)

-As I couldn't deployed the whole web app.
+As I couldn't deploy the whole web app.
 I deployed the hover effect web page of vercel.
 Please Note that both the project and web page are not finished and bound to change and improve.